shanthiniks/NorBlueNet/README.md

  and transformer layers for predicting the SSC values in blueberries which synergistically leverages local and global feature extraction capabilities.
 This research pioneers the application of a tailored model to accurately predict SSC in Norwegian wild blueberries, overcoming the challenges posed by their miniature size.<br><br>
- This code is based on the paper:
-NorBlueNet: Hyperspectral imaging-based hybrid CNN-transformer model for non-destructive SSC analysis in Norwegian wild blueberries
-Shanthini K.S., Sudhish N. George, Athul Chandran O.V, Jinimol K.M., Keerthana P., Jobin Francis and Sony George.

 This code is based on the paper

 "NorBlueNet: Hyperspectral imaging-based hybrid CNN-transformer model for non-destructive SSC analysis in Norwegian wild blueberries", Shanthini, K. S., George, S. N., OV, A. C., Jinumol, K. M., Keerthana, P., Francis, J., & George, S. (2025), Computers and Electronics in Agriculture, 235, 110340.

 https://authors.elsevier.com/a/1kvgAcFCSf4oo    or